 A lack of internal control and poor policy placement can fester dangerous employee habits.
-When employees know that there are no repercussions for mistakes or intentional devious behavior, this opens up a Pandora’s box.
-Claiming multiple expenses, overstating expenses, and mischaracterizing expenses are some examples of expense reimbursement fraud at most organizations.
+When employees know that there are no repercussions for mistakes or intentional devious behaviour, this opens up a Pandora’s box.
+Claiming multiple expenses, overstating expenses, and mischaracterising expenses are some examples of expense reimbursement fraud at most organisations.

 In this article, we will look into

 - Should finance teams focus their efforts on crafting an expense reimbursement policy?